easafe/easafe.github.io/_posts/2016-08-28-notes-on-haskell.md

 we also can have variables like virtually every existing language!
 Take that, LISP macros!

+* Clarity

+Another thing we might say to Haskell's favor is its no nonsense philosophy.
+Who never walked down the street and thought "Man, a fixed pointer combinator is all I need"!?

+{% highlight haskell %}
+ fix :: (a -> a) -> a
+ fix f = let x = f x in x
+{% endhighlight %}

+While other languages, such as C++ or Python, use fancy (and overrated) constructs like assignment or while loops, Haskell features only intuitive, down-to-earth practicalities, e.g., [free monads](https://hackage.haskell.org/package/free), [yoneda lemmes](https://hackage.haskell.org/package/category-extras-0.52.1/docs/Control-Functor-Yoneda.html), [type level recursion](https://www.schoolofhaskell.com/user/mutjida/typed-tagless-final-linear-lambda-calculus/6-recursive-types) and, of course, [several clear](https://hackage.haskell.org/package/pipes) ways [to do](https://hackage.haskell.org/package/conduit) streaming [IO](https://hackage.haskell.org/package/io-streams).
+I wish they had showed me recursion schemes with catamorphisms when I first learned how to program.

 * Type families

 Type families solves those problems you otherwise wouldn't have with simpler languages.
 The recommend approach is to use them together with [type level literals](https://hackage.haskell.org/package/base-4.9.0.0/docs/GHC-TypeLits.html).
 Let's see an example: